danielmgauthier/danielmgauthier.github.io/work.md

 ### Lead iOS Developer, Volley Industries
 I was brought onto a small team at Volley to lead the development of a native iOS app to complement Volley’s web app.
 The app allowed users with expertise in various topics to ask for advice, discuss solutions to problems and make meaningful connections with one another.
 Collaborating closely with a designer and a backend developer, we launched a beautiful, fully-featured app in five months.

-Unfortunately not many traces of Volley left on the internet, but here's a tiny peek at the kind of stuff we were working on: [tweet by David Hariri](https://twitter.com/davehariri/status/1184264467430948864?s=20)
+Unfortunately, there aren't many traces of Volley left on the internet, but here's a tiny peek at the kind of stuff we were working on: [tweet by David Hariri](https://twitter.com/davehariri/status/1184264467430948864?s=20)

 <br/>